DennyBahar/dennybahar.github.io/_posts/2019-05-10-time-series-decomposition.md

 ![png](/images/time-series-decomposition_files/time-series-decomposition_2_1.png)

 From the image above, it is clear that the series exhibit an upward trend and there is seasonal pattern.
-The number of passengers peaked during summer and winter period (holiday seasons).
-Moreover, the trend and sesonality seems to grow non-linearly.
+The number of passengers peaked during summer period (holiday season).
+Moreover, the trend and sesonality seems to grow over time.
 Therefore, multiplicative model will be used.

 ```python